microsoft/pxt-arcade/docs/test/tutorials/pizza-party.md

 You have finished your multiplayer experience!

-When you're ready, sign-in and select **Done** to start an online multiplayer session with up to four friends.
+When you're ready, sign-in, then select **Done** to start an online multiplayer session with up to three friends.

 **Who will be the first to score 20 points?**